hot-glue-for-rails/hot-glue/README.md

 5. - replace `application.css` with a new file (delete old contents) `application.scss`

-- — THIS FILE CAN BE EMPTY
+THIS FILE CAN BE EMPTY, BUT WILL BE USED BY THEME INSTALLER